filimor/school-management/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [License](./LICENSE "MIT") file for details.
+This project is licensed under the GNU Public License version 3.0 - see the [License](./LICENSE "GPLv3") file for details.

 [![fossa-image]][fossa-link2]